grip-on-software/prediction-site/README.md

   This may either be an OpenAPI JSON document, a Swagger UI instance or another documentation location, preferably an absolute, canonical URL.
 If this is set to an empty string, then the documentation is not linked.
+- `dataset_archive_url`: The absolute URL pointing to an external archive website that contains the combined data set for the default branch.
+If this is set to an empty string, then the archive is not linked.

 Unless otherwise specified, all configuration items are strings, but may be objects as well.
 If they are objects, they may contain keys that are